natural-harmonia-gropius/hdr-toys/README.md

 | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- |
 | ![image](https://user-images.githubusercontent.com/50797982/218429032-7599602d-07db-47b9-8c02-8e654998129c.png) | ![image](https://user-images.githubusercontent.com/50797982/218429058-6ae993a9-c16b-4895-8c75-9e565fd44f6d.png) | ![image](https://user-images.githubusercontent.com/50797982/218429078-d0dba612-5794-400e-9723-d4e9a23fbeed.png) | ![image](https://user-images.githubusercontent.com/50797982/218429113-adcf4d2d-c6de-4fb4-8a72-98c0bf1efb10.png) |

-- The result of `matrix` is different from mpv --vo=gpu-next, this is due to the black point of BT.1886, I personally consider that the black point in color conversion is always 0.
+- The result of `matrix` is different from `mpv --vo=gpu-next`, which is due to the black point of BT.1886.
+  I consider that the black point should be set to zero for transcoding and conversion.